SSL Certificate and ServBay CA Troubleshooting

 NET::ERR_CERT_COMMON_NAME_INVALID

-(less common, but appears if the certificate doesn’t match the domain)
+(less common, but may appear if the certificate does not match the domain)

 - Firefox: